11moo11/MiteOS/README.md

 -----
 - Weather Information through Phone instead of WiFi
 - Activity Tracking (like running and stuff, based on the amount of steps coming in per second)
-- Night-Mode (save battery at night or if it is not worn)
+- Configurable Night-Mode (save battery at night or if it is not worn)
 - Google Health Syncing
-- Configurable Sleep Mode at Night
 - Standarize Watchfaces
 - Replace RTC Lib with the one from GuruSR